Maseerah03/Maseerahs-LearnsConnect/ANALYTICS_DASHBOARD_GUIDE.md

 # Analytics Dashboard Guide for Admins

 ## Overview
-This guide provides comprehensive instructions for using the Analytics Dashboard to monitor platform performance, track user growth, analyze revenue trends, and make data-driven decisions on the EduXperience platform.
+This guide provides comprehensive instructions for using the Analytics Dashboard to monitor platform performance, track user growth, analyze revenue trends, and make data-driven decisions on the LearnsConnect platform.

 ## Analytics Dashboard Principles